BWV 114 Ach, lieben Christen, seid getrost

 Thou shalt, O death, make me no longer anxious.

-If I through thee my freedom would accomplish,
+If I through thee my freedom just accomplish,

 Then I, indeed, one day must death endure.